sbcshop/Pico_NFC_Expansion_Software/README.md

-### 1. Step to install boot Firmware
+### 1. Step to install boot Firmware in Pico
-   - Every ReadPi board will be provided with boot firmware already installed, so you can skip this step and directly go to step 2.
-   - If in case you want to install firmware for your board, Push and hold the BOOTSEL button and plug your Pico W into the USB port of your computer.
+   - Push and hold the BOOTSEL button and plug your Pico W into the USB port of your computer.
 Release the BOOTSEL button after your Pico is connected.
    <img src="https://github.com/sbcshop/ArdiPi_Software/blob/main/images/pico_bootmode.gif">

    - It will mount as a Mass Storage Device called RPI-RP2.